 - If you spot a problem with the code then please leave a comment as it helps correct any mistakes.
 This can also help people see common mistakes and solve them in the future.

 - By all means put links in your comments, but don't put links that our spam filters are likely to block.
 You can link to your favourite adult site if you want, but the chances are that we will just delete the comment.
 If you say something constructive we will probably delete the link and post the comment.

-- If you type in code in your comment then please enclose it with syntaxhighlighter tags.
+- If you type in code in your comment then please use the included code snipped tool.
 Of course, you don't have to, but it helps when reading the code.

 - Be constructive!
 If something doesn't work then saying things like "it doesn't work" are not helpful.
 Try at least giving some details as to why things don't work.
 What is it doing that you didn't expect?
 What have you tried?
 What are your ultimate goals with the code?

-The bottom line is "join in", we would love #! code to become very active, but don't abuse the site.
+The bottom line is "join in" but don't abuse the site.